bubu93200/MIT/MuseScoreRessources/readme.md

 Note: Although building the INSTALL project is required, it need be done only once.
 Unless you change external resources (e.g. templates, workspaces, soundfonts, or translations) or change the build configuration, there is no need to build the INSTALL project again.

+You can try to build other projects but the projects after create errors : awlplugin; inspectorplugin;PACKAGE;